Symbols represent major park features & activities. Blue icons mean some/all are ADA accessible.

 As the largest state park within Oregon, Silver Falls offers diverse opportunities for recreation with plenty of room for all visitors.
 For the equestrians, dog owners, mountain bikers and outdoor enthusiasts, more than 25 miles of multi-use backcountry trails spread over the 9,000 acres offer a great escape.
 Surrounded by Douglas-fir, western hemlock, Oregon grape, salal, sword fern and the remnants of old growth forest, the trails of Rackett Ridge, Perimeter and Buck Mountain loop provide remarkable scenery with a variety of plant and animal life.
 Pacific black-tail deer, black bear, coyotes and cougars thrive in the lush, temperate rainforest and may be seen within the remote park areas.

 How do you camp?
-Whether it is in a RV, tent, rustic cabin, with a group, with your horse, at the youth camp or in a deluxe cabin, Silver Falls has it all.
+Whether it is in a RV, tent, rustic cabin, with a group, with your horse, at the youth camp or in a cabin, Silver Falls has it all.
 Specific details about group facilities can be found under FAQ.
-Campground maps, availability and detailed information are just a phone call away.
+Campground maps, availability and detailed information are just a click or phone call away.